yuanwu2017/llm-d-infra/quickstart/examples/inference-scheduling/README.md

-# Quickstart - Simple Deployment

-This is a simple example that demonstrates how to deploy using the llm-d-infra system.
+# Well-lit Path: Intelligent Inference Scheduling

+## Overview

+This example deploys the recommended out of the box [scheduling configuration](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/architecture.md) for most vLLM deployments, reducing tail latency and increasing throughput through load-aware and prefix-cache aware balancing.
 This can be run on a single GPU that can load [Qwen/Qwen3-0.6B](https://huggingface.co/Qwen/Qwen3-0.6B).

+This profile defaults to the approximate prefix cache aware scorer, which only observes request traffic to predict prefix cache locality.
+The [precise prefix cache aware routing feature](../precise-prefix-cache-aware) improves hit rate by introspecting the vLLM instances for cache entries and will become the default in a future release.

 ## Installation

 > To adjust the model or any other modelservice values, simply change the values.yaml file in [ms-simple/values.yaml](ms-simple/values.yaml)

 1. Install the dependencies; see [install-deps.sh](../../install-deps.sh)
-2. Use the quickstart to deploy Gateway CRDS + Gateway provider + Infra chart:
+2. Use the quickstart to deploy Gateway CRDs + Gateway provider + Infra chart:

 ```bash
 # From the repo root